kikito/eggs.p8/README.md

 end)
 ```

-But unfortunately PICO-8 has [a 32 bit number format](https://pico-8.fandom.com/wiki/Math) with (16 for the integer part, 16 for the fractional part).
+But unfortunately PICO-8 has [a 32 bit number format](https://pico-8.fandom.com/wiki/Math).
 So if I went that route my library would be limited to 32 tags at maximum.
 On my test_eggs example, which is very simple, I already used 10.
 I realized very quickly that any videogame that was even only slightly complex would need more than 32.
 So the advantages of using binary started being less interesting - I would have to implement "bitmask" objects, grouping several numbers together, and using tables with metatables for the bitwise operations and ... well I stopped there.

 PICO-8 already has a built-in `split` function, so strings are more economical in terms of tokens.
 The price is performance.
 Strings need to be split and sorted in order to be used as ids; hence all of the warnings about not using `world.tag` and `world.unt` in excess.